-Electrofishing surveys during 2017 on Bilby Ranch Lake again showed that the largemouth bass population in Bilby Ranch is in good shape.
-This 110 acre lake in Nodaway County is located amongst over 5,000 acres of upland bird habitat, gets fairly low fishing pressure, and contains a bass population that boasted 45 percent of the bass measuring over 15 inches, and a third of the fish sampled measuring over 18 inches.
-Anglers should concentrate their efforts along the dam riprap, on rock piles, or in flooded timber in the upper two arms of the lake.
+Electrofishing surveys during 2018 on Bilby Ranch Lake again showed that the largemouth bass population in Bilby Ranch is above average.
+This 110-acre lake in Nodaway County is located amongst over 5,000 acres of upland bird habitat, gets fairly low fishing pressure, and contains a bass population that boasted 40 percent of the bass measuring over 15 inches, with six fish measuring over 20 inches.
+Anglers should concentrate their efforts along the dam riprap, old brush piles, or in the flooded timber in the upper two arms of the lake.
 Spinnerbaits, topwater baits, shad-imitating crankbaits, and crawfish plastics all work well.
 Walleye are still present although walleye are no longer stocked.
-Bilby Ranch is known for its quality walleye rather than the quantity, and is considered a trophy walleye destination.
 Walleye relate to the riprap on the dam early in the season, while trolling crankbaits over main lake points adjacent to brush or rock will work as summer progresses.

 Because of its location, Bilby Ranch Lake usually provides the longest ice fishing opportunity in the area.
 Drill holes near standing timber for pan fish and channel catfish that are very willing biters in the winter.
 A disabled-user accessible covered fishing dock at the boat ramp has brush piles and deep water within casting distance, and produces good catches of all species.
 Anglers should also take advantage of the fish cleaning station located near the parking lot.
 Numerous 1 acre and larger ponds on the area hold good populations of largemouth bass, bluegill, crappie, and channel catfish for those anglers willing to walk in from public parking lots.
 The area ponds have the same regulations as the main lake.